Why Career Counseling Is Important

 The Evidence: What Career Counseling Produces

-- Faster clarity: clients articulate target roles and markets earlier than solo research.
+Faster clarity: clients articulate target roles and markets earlier than solo research.

-- Improved application success: tailored resumes and interview preparation raise callback rates.
+Improved application success: tailored resumes and interview preparation raise callback rates.

-- Reduced transition time: structured job searches shorten unemployment or time between roles.
+Reduced transition time: structured job searches shorten unemployment or time between roles.

-- Better job fit: counseling reduces turnover by aligning expectations and skills to roles.
+Better job fit: counseling reduces turnover by aligning expectations and skills to roles.

 How Career Counseling Works: The Process, Tools, and Assessments

-Initial Intake: Intake Interviews Are Diagnostic
+Initial Intake: Diagnostic

 Assessment Tools: Evidence Over Intuition

-Mapping Options: From Possibilities To Priorities
+Mapping Options: From Possibilities to Priorities

-Skill-Building And Tactical Support
+Skill-Building and Tactical Support

-Accountability And Measurement
+Accountability and Measurement

 Integrating Mobility Planning